 Having personally been touched by the harsh reality of how hard it is for someone to get a service dog.
 Once certified I continued to apprentice under well-known trainers in the areas of aggression and rehabilitation.

 In 2009 I was involved with The Humane Society of the United States' End Dog Fighting Campaign.
 Teaching CGC and Agility Skills as a way of bonding with dogs instead of fighting them.

 I moved to Rochester, NY in 2010 and started an apprenticeship with a Holistic Trainer and learned more about how to train the dog as a whole, for body, mind, and spirit.
 Working with the dog to help keep them in balance not just focusing on obedience skills.
 I fell in love with Rally Obedience as a fun way of learning to work on leash and communication skills.

 From 2012 -2017 I trained in Retail settings, being Certified by both PetSmart, and Petco.
 With Petco, I was a Mentor who trained other trainers for the company.

 In 2017 I left retail and opened Michelle Hill Dog Training Academy to focus on training Service and Therapy Dogs.

-I also work with The Beck Center for Wounded Veterans to help Owner Train Service Dogs for local Veterans as well as being a Certified Service Dog Trainer and Owner Training Coach.
+I also work with The Beck Center for Veterans to help Owner Train Service Dogs for local Veterans as well as being a Certified Service Dog Trainer and Owner Training Coach.
 I am a Canine Behavior Consultant with IAABC.
 A Certified Trick Dog Instructor with Do More With Your Dog and AKC, as well as a Canine Good Citizen Evaluator with AKC.